cran/gameR/README.md

 ### Updating the README

-The readme is generated by [README.Rmd](https://github.com/nathansam/gameR/blob/main/README.Rmd).
+The README is generated by [README.Rmd](https://github.com/nathansam/gameR/blob/main/README.Rmd).
 Please update this file with the palettes you are contributing (the palettes are in alphabetical order) and knit the file before committing